tiagosiebler/bybit-api/README.md

    * Set to `true` to connect to Bybit's V5 demo trading:
    * https://bybit-exchange.github.io/docs/v5/demo
    *
-   * Only the "V5" "market" is supported here.
+   * Refer to the examples folder on GitHub for a more detailed demonstration.
    */
   // demoTrading; true;